MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/overview-of-the-removable-device-capability.md

 ---
-title: Overview of removable device capability
+title: Overview of Removable Device Capability
 description: Overview of the removable device capability ms.date: 04/08/2022
 ---